 7. Time Spent on Site

 The time on site website metric tells you how long visitors have spent on your site on a per visit basis.
 You can also find out how much time visitors spend on average on each site page.
 The time spent on site helps you better understand how engaging or effective your content is.
 A poorly written page may cause visitors to leave immediately while a page with well-written content can keep visitors engaged and nudge them toward conversion.
+As a matter of fact, according to recent research, most users only spend less than 15 seconds in a page right after they click it.
+If you don’t catch their attention within that time span, they will leave your website and go to another one.

-It’s important to note that search engines like Google use this website metric to help them determine how good your website is.
+It’s also important to note that search engines like Google use this website metric to help them determine how good your website is.
 While Google bots have no way of understanding if your site content is well-written or relevant, they can look to your visitors for some indication of how effective your site content is based on how long visitors are staying on the page.

 When it comes to conversion, the time spent on page can help reveal certain areas of your site that might need some work to improve conversion rates.
 If you notice that certain pages seem to be turning visitors away rather quickly, this is a good sign that you need to revisit these pages and your web marketing strategy to make adjustments if you want to improve conversions.